 This garlicky mushroom cream pasta sauce is made with a roux, milk, and parmesan cheese instead of cream.
 The secret ingredient in this sauce is the garlic sauteed mushrooms in butter.
-Can we get a hell yeah!

 A Side Note Garlic Hack

 If you've tried a few of my other recipes on the blog (like mulukhiyah with roz from scratch or ful medames in a pressure cooker), you might notice that I like garlic.
 I keep fresh garlic in the house at ALL TIMES, as in, there is never a time I don't have garlic on hand.
 I'm not sure if the rest of the world is like me, but I have a hack if you find yourself always without fresh garlic.

 Buy a large amount of garlic (preferably peeled already).
 Using a mortar and pestle, smash the garlic with salt.
 Alternatively, pulse the garlic in a food processor (if a large amount) or use an immersion hand blender.